 Two friends on a walk in Derbyshire, a couple from Northampton seal watching in Norfolk and a woman who drove 100 miles for a burger have all been fined - but how far are you allowed to travel during lockdown?

 Jessica Allen from Ashby-de-la-Zouch and her friend Eliza Moore were stopped by police and fined £200 as they drove to Foremark Reservoir in Derbyshire for what they considered a local, socially-distanced walk.
-The fines have since been rescinded by the force.

 On their arrival, they say they were ‘surrounded’ by police and thought ‘someone had been murdered’.